rkruegs123/jax-dna/README.md

 - (ii) cgDNA reference frame and loss
   - prelim refactor.
 Can maybe get rid of eframe.
 Should also add a new experment that optimizes KL divergence...
   - note that we also haven't made it model agnostic, and we assume  aparticular shapae at th emoment...
+  - ah, also note that our experiment for cgDNA as it stands still jsut does fene and stacking... not HB.
+Also, need  to do GC vs. AT for HB.
+But maybe good enough fo rnow?
 - (iii) oxDNA 1.5 and 2.0

 Also note that, as it stands, loss functions kind of assume a linear rigid body nucleotide